Which place is cheaper, Edinburgh or Beijing?

 Both Edinburgh and Beijing are popular destinations to visit in the autumn with plenty of activities.
 The city's sights and attractions, the shopping scene, and the natural beauty of the area are the main draw to Beijing this time of year.
-Also, many travelers come to Edinburgh for the shopping scene, the music scene, and the natural beauty of the area.
+Also, many travelers come to Edinburgh for the city's sights and attractions, the shopping scene, the music scene, and the natural beauty of the area.

 Beijing is a little warmer than Edinburgh in the autumn.
-The temperature in Beijing is usually 14°C (56°F) in October, and Edinburgh stays around 10°C (49°F).
+The daily temperature in Beijing averages around 14°C (56°F) in October, and Edinburgh fluctuates around 10°C (49°F).